 A. Deferred taxes are calculated as the difference between book and tax accounting multiplied by the enacted tax rate.
 However, when the tax rate declined to 21%, those temporary differences, which were recorded at 35%, were remeasured at the new lower rate of 21%.
-Accordingly, the Excess ADIT balance to be refunded to customers is essentially computed as follows: 14% (i.e. the difference between the predecessor and successor federally enacted tax rates) \ (Accumulated deferred tax balance / 40.85%)
+Accordingly, the excess ADIT balance to be refunded to customers is essentially computed as follows: 14% (i.e. the difference between the predecessor and successor federally enacted tax rates) (Accumulated deferred tax balance / 40.85%)

 1 = Excess ADIT.
 The 40.85% tax rate is the prior statutory combined federal and state 2 tax rate.
 Excess deferred taxes fall into three categories (a) those restricted by the tax 3 normalization rules (sometimes referred to as "protected" plant related ADIT), (b) 4 those that are not (sometimes referred to as "unprotected" plant related ADIT), and (c) 5 those that are unprotected, non-plant related ADIT.
 6 As required by IRS normalization rules, the protected plant excess ADIT will 7 be returned to PSE&G's customers, but no more rapidly than permitted under the 8 Average Rate Assumption Method ("ARAM").
 The ARAM provision provides for the 9 reversal of excess ADIT on a vintage and class basis commencing as the related timing 10 differences reverse (when book depreciation starts to exceed tax depreciation), over the 11 remaining regulatory life of the asset.
 By way of contrast, the return of the unprotected 12 excess deferred taxes to customers is unconstrained by the tax law and can be returned 13 as parties see fit.
-14 Q. Does the refund of the Excess ADIT impact rate base?
+14 Q. Does the refund of the excess ADIT impact rate base?
 15 A. Yes.
-The Protected and Unprotected-plant related Excess ADIT balances were all 16 included in the Company's ADIT balance used to determine rate base in the 2018 base 17 rate case.
-Plant-related ADIT is a reduction to the Company's rate base and therefore 17 18 rate case.
-Plant-related ADIT is a reduction to the Company's rate base and therefore 18 rate case.
-Plant-related ADIT is a reduction to the Company's rate base and therefore lowered the Company's return and revenue requirement.
-18 19 rate case.
-Plant-related ADIT is a reduction to the Company's rate base and therefore lowered the Company's return and revenue requirement.
-As ADIT is a reduction in rate base, the Company is currently paying interest at its
+The Protected and Unprotected-plant related excess ADIT balances were all 16 included in the Company's ADIT balance used to determine rate base in the 2018 base 17 rate case.
+Plant-related ADIT is a reduction to the Company's rate base and therefore 18 lowered the Company's return and revenue requirement.
+19 As ADIT is a reduction in rate base, the Company is currently paying interest at its 20 WACC on the plant-related excess ADIT balance that has yet to be returned to 21 customers.
+As a result, the parties to the 2018 base rate case agreed that the refund of 22 any plant related excess ADIT, which previously reduced rate base, would now result